contino/gsd-hello-world/README.md

 - Execution of each step via Docker images where possible (some shell/API calls have been used in this demo as an exception)
 - A single commit results in one artifact (which is immutable)

-It's important to note that the use of `Make` is **not to build the software**, but rather it's to act as in interface.
-Understanding 3 Musketeers is an important part of undertanding why we chose `Make` as an interface between the pipeline and application code.
-See [3musketeers tools](https://3musketeers.io/about/tools.html) and alternatives, and patterns for a detailed walkthough of other options.
+It's important to note that the use of `Make` is **not to build the software**, but rather it's to act as an interface.
+Understanding 3 Musketeers is an important part of understanding why we chose `Make` as an interface between the pipeline and application code.
+See [3musketeers tools](https://3musketeers.io/about/tools.html) and alternatives, and patterns for a detailed walkthrough of other options.

 ## What this repo does